Dairy-Free Buttermilk Substitute

 Things to use instead of apple cider vinegar

-When making my vegan buttermilk substitute, I’ll typically use raw organic apple cider vinegar, the one with “the mother”.
+When making my buttermilk substitute, I’ll typically use raw organic apple cider vinegar, the one with “the mother”.

 If you don’t want to use apple cider vinegar, don’t worry!
 This can be substituted for equal amounts of white vinegar or lemon juice.
 Lemon juice is particularly good to use when you’re making lemon flavoured desserts, and the white vinegar will be undetectable in your final product.